metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta1_manifest.md

 Optional:

-- `host` (String) Host is the fully qualified domain name of a network host, as defined by RFC 3986.
-Note the following deviations from the 'host' part of the URI as defined in RFC 3986: 1.
+- `host` (String) host is the fully qualified domain name of a network host, as defined by RFC 3986.Note the following deviations from the 'host' part of theURI as defined in RFC 3986:1.
 IPs are not allowed.
-Currently an IngressRuleValue can only apply to the IP in the Spec of the parent Ingress.
-2. The ':' delimiter is not respected because ports are not allowed.
-Currently the port of an Ingress is implicitly :80 for http and :443 for https.
-Both these may change in the future.
-Incoming requests are matched against the host before the IngressRuleValue.
-If the host is unspecified, the Ingress routes all traffic based on the specified IngressRuleValue.
-Host can be 'precise' which is a domain name without the terminating dot of a network host (e.g. 'foo.bar.com') or 'wildcard', which is a domain name prefixed with a single wildcard label (e.g. '*.foo.com').
-The wildcard character '*' must appear by itself as the first DNS label and matches only a single label.
-You cannot have a wildcard label by itself (e.g. Host == '*').
-Requests will be matched against the Host field in the following way: 1.
-If Host is precise, the request matches this rule if the http host header is equal to Host.
-2. If Host is a wildcard, then the request matches this rule if the http host header is to equal to the suffix (removing the first label) of the wildcard rule.
+Currently an IngressRuleValue can only apply to   the IP in the Spec of the parent Ingress.2.
+The ':' delimiter is not respected because ports are not allowed.
+Currently the port of an Ingress is implicitly :80 for http and	  :443 for https.Both these may change in the future.Incoming requests are matched against the host before theIngressRuleValue.
+If the host is unspecified, the Ingress routes alltraffic based on the specified IngressRuleValue.host can be 'precise' which is a domain name without the terminating dot ofa network host (e.g. 'foo.bar.com') or 'wildcard', which is a domain nameprefixed with a single wildcard label (e.g. '*.foo.com').The wildcard character '*' must appear by itself as the first DNS label andmatches only a single label.
+You cannot have a wildcard label by itself (e.g. Host == '*').Requests will be matched against the Host field in the following way:1.
+If host is precise, the request matches this rule if the http host header is equal to Host.2.
+If host is a wildcard, then the request matches this rule if the http host headeris to equal to the suffix (removing the first label) of the wildcard rule.
-- `http` (Attributes) HTTPIngressRuleValue is a list of http selectors pointing to backends.
-In the example: http://<host>/<path>?<searchpart> -> backend where where parts of the url correspond to RFC 3986, this resource will be used to match against everything after the last '/' and before the first '?' or '#'. (see [below for nested schema](#nestedatt--spec--network_options--command_config--ingress_spec--rules--http))
+- `http` (Attributes) HTTPIngressRuleValue is a list of http selectors pointing to backends.In the example: http://<host>/<path>?<searchpart> -> backend wherewhere parts of the url correspond to RFC 3986, this resource will be usedto match against everything after the last '/' and before the first '?'or '#'. (see [below for nested schema](#nestedatt--spec--network_options--command_config--ingress_spec--rules--http))

 <a id="nestedatt--spec--network_options--command_config--ingress_spec--rules--http"></a>
 ### Nested Schema for `spec.network_options.command_config.ingress_spec.rules.http`

 Required:

-- `paths` (Attributes List) A collection of paths that map requests to backends. (see [below for nested schema](#nestedatt--spec--network_options--command_config--ingress_spec--rules--http--paths))
+- `paths` (Attributes List) paths is a collection of paths that map requests to backends. (see [below for nested schema](#nestedatt--spec--network_options--command_config--ingress_spec--rules--http--paths))

 <a id="nestedatt--spec--network_options--command_config--ingress_spec--rules--http--paths"></a>
 ### Nested Schema for `spec.network_options.command_config.ingress_spec.rules.http.paths`

 Required:

-- `backend` (Attributes) Backend defines the referenced service endpoint to which the traffic will be forwarded to. (see [below for nested schema](#nestedatt--spec--network_options--command_config--ingress_spec--rules--http--paths--backend))
+- `backend` (Attributes) backend defines the referenced service endpoint to which the trafficwill be forwarded to. (see [below for nested schema](#nestedatt--spec--network_options--command_config--ingress_spec--rules--http--paths--backend))
-- `path_type` (String) PathType determines the interpretation of the Path matching.
-PathType can be one of the following values: * Exact: Matches the URL path exactly. * Prefix: Matches based on a URL path prefix split by '/'.
+- `path_type` (String) pathType determines the interpretation of the path matching.
+PathType canbe one of the following values:* Exact: Matches the URL path exactly.* Prefix: Matches based on a URL path prefix split by '/'.
 Matching is  done on a path element by element basis.
 A path element refers is the  list of labels in the path split by the '/' separator.
 A request is a  match for path p if every p is an element-wise prefix of p of the  request path.
-Note that if the last element of the path is a substring of the last element in request path, it is not a match (e.g. /foo/bar matches /foo/bar/baz, but does not match /foo/barbaz). * ImplementationSpecific: Interpretation of the Path matching is up to the IngressClass.
-Implementations can treat this as a separate PathType or treat it identically to Prefix or Exact path types.
-Implementations are required to support all path types.
+Note that if the last element of the path is a substring  of the last element in request path, it is not a match (e.g. /foo/bar  matches /foo/bar/baz, but does not match /foo/barbaz).* ImplementationSpecific: Interpretation of the Path matching is up to  the IngressClass.
+Implementations can treat this as a separate PathType  or treat it identically to Prefix or Exact path types.Implementations are required to support all path types.

 Optional:

-- `path` (String) Path is matched against the path of an incoming request.
-Currently it can contain characters disallowed from the conventional 'path' part of a URL as defined by RFC 3986.
-Paths must begin with a '/' and must be present when using PathType with value 'Exact' or 'Prefix'.
+- `path` (String) path is matched against the path of an incoming request.
+Currently it cancontain characters disallowed from the conventional 'path' part of a URLas defined by RFC 3986.
+Paths must begin with a '/' and must be presentwhen using PathType with value 'Exact' or 'Prefix'.

 <a id="nestedatt--spec--network_options--command_config--ingress_spec--rules--http--paths--backend"></a>
 ### Nested Schema for `spec.network_options.command_config.ingress_spec.rules.http.paths.backend`

 Optional:

-- `resource` (Attributes) Resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
-If resource is specified, a service.Name and service.Port must not be specified.
-This is a mutually exclusive setting with 'Service'. (see [below for nested schema](#nestedatt--spec--network_options--command_config--ingress_spec--rules--http--paths--backend--resource))
+- `resource` (Attributes) resource is an ObjectRef to another Kubernetes resource in the namespaceof the Ingress object.
+If resource is specified, a service.Name andservice.Port must not be specified.This is a mutually exclusive setting with 'Service'. (see [below for nested schema](#nestedatt--spec--network_options--command_config--ingress_spec--rules--http--paths--backend--resource))
-- `service` (Attributes) Service references a Service as a Backend.
-This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--network_options--command_config--ingress_spec--rules--http--paths--backend--service))
+- `service` (Attributes) service references a service as a backend.This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--network_options--command_config--ingress_spec--rules--http--paths--backend--service))

 <a id="nestedatt--spec--network_options--command_config--ingress_spec--rules--http--paths--backend--resource"></a>
 ### Nested Schema for `spec.network_options.command_config.ingress_spec.rules.http.paths.backend.resource`